trinodb/trino/docs/src/main/sphinx/functions/decimal.rst

 ===============================
-Decimal Functions and Operators
+Decimal functions and operators
 ===============================

 .. _decimal_literal:

-Decimal Literals
+Decimal literals
 ----------------

 Use the ``DECIMAL 'xxxxxxx.yyyyyyy'`` syntax to define a decimal literal.